princego/atomistic_modeling/session1_linux_basics/README.md

 Copy directories from remote computer to another remote computer <br>
 `scp -r user1@hostname1:/fullpath/ user2@hostname2:/fullpath/`

-If you are not tranferring directories, but only files, after `scp`, `-r` is not required.
+If you are not transferring directories, but only files, after `scp`, `-r` is not required.